-This yule log cake recipe is a classic Christmas dessert also known as Bûche de Noël.
+Learn how to make chocolate yule log cake, a classic French Christmas dessert Bûche de Noël.
 Made with a roll cake, filled, and covered with dulce de leche chocolate ganache.

 This roll cake recipe is not hard to make.
 There are some tips and tricks I share below to make it a huge success!